Not All Wounds are Visible

 The MHA will accept online applications on a rolling, quarterly basis until funds are exhausted.
 The first round of applications is due to the MHA by 11:59 p.m. on June 1.
 All applications will be blindly reviewed and scored to determine funding allocations.
 Each organization is eligible to apply for up to $25 million.
 No emailed or hard copy applications will be accepted.

-The MHA will also host a webinar from 11 a.m to noon on April 11 to discuss the grant application in further detail and answer questions about the process.
+The MHA hosted a webinar April 11 to discuss the grant application in further detail and answer questions about the process.
+A recording of the webinar and the presentation slides are available.

 Members with questions may contact Kelsey Ostergren at the MHA.